rzinkstok/skymap/skymap/stars/star_database.md

 Perhaps also delete the 5075 stars with very poor astrometrics?

-Tycho-2 supplement 2 stars are removed from the database, while Tycho-2 supplement 1 are ignore as these are present in Hipparcos and/or Tycho-1.
+Tycho-2 supplement 2 stars are removed from the database, while Tycho-2 supplement 1 are ignored as these are present in Hipparcos and/or Tycho-1.

 Tycho-2 main: add stars not in Hipparcos/Tycho-1.